MoriEdan/cheat-scripts/socket-programming/java-socket-client.md

     DataInputStream dataIn = new DataInputStream(input);

     dataOut.writeUTF("This is your destiny from "+ socket.getLocalSocketAddress());
-    System.out.println("The path of the righteous man is beset on all sides by the iniquities of the self$ socket.close();
+    System.out.println("The path of the righteous man is beset on all sides by the iniquities of the selfish and the tyranny of evil men"+ dataIn.readUTF());
+    socket.close();
   }
     catch(IOException e)